 - 1. Read these instructions. - 2.
 Keep these instructions. - 3.
 Heed all warnings. - 4.
 Follow all instructions. - 5.
 Do not use this apparatus near water. - 6.
 Clean only with a dry cloth. - 7.
 Do not block any ventilation openings.
 Install in accordance with the manufacturer's instructions. - Minimum distance (5 cm) around the apparatus for sufficient ventilation.
-The ventilation should not be impeded by covering the ventilation openings with items, such as newspapers, table-cloths, curtains, etc. - Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat. - No naked flame sources, such as lighted candles, should be placed on the apparatus. - 11.
+The ventilation should not be impeded by covering the ventilation openings with items, such as newspapers, table-cloths, curtains, etc. - 9.
+Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat. - No naked flame sources, such as lighted candles, should be placed on the apparatus. - 11.
 Only use attachments/accessories specified by the manufacturer. - 12.
 Use only with a cart, stand, tripod, bracket, or table specified by the manufacturer, or sold with the apparatus.
 When a cart is used, use caution when moving the cart/apparatus combination to avoid injury from tip-over. - Unplug this apparatus during lightning storms or when unused for long periods of time. - 14.
+The MAINS plug or an appliance coupler is used as the disconnect device, so the disconnect device shall remain readily operable. - 15.
 Refer all servicing to qualified service personnel.
-Servicing is required when the apparatus has been damaged in any way, such as power-supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operate normally, or has been dropped. - 15.
-This apparatus shall not be exposed to dripping or splashing, and no object filled with liquids, such as vases or beer glasses, shall be placed on the apparatus. - 16.
-Operating Temperature: 0°-40° C // 32-104° F - 17.
+Servicing is required when the apparatus has been damaged in any way, such as power-supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operate normally, or has been dropped. - 16.
+This apparatus shall not be exposed to dripping or splashing, and no object filled with liquids, such as vases or beer glasses, shall be placed on the apparatus. - 17.
+Operating Temperature: $0^{\circ}-40^{\circ}$ C // $32-104^{\circ}$ F - 18.
 RF Power: ≤20dBm (EIRP)